-We added a new case study on the secure and effective management of pre-release access (Principle T3: Orderly release).
+We added new case studies on the secure and effective management of pre-release access (Principle T3: Orderly release) and innovating across the production and dissemination process (Principle V4: Innovation and improvement).

 We added new case studies on independent production and the managed handling of statistics and data (Principle T1: Honesty and integrity) and making government data available for reuse (Principle V5: Efficiency and proportionality).